Birmingham Small Arms Company: Trademarks

 Rights to the motorcycle brand went to Norton Villiers Triumph and on its liquidation were purchased by BSA Company.
 Rights to the guns brand were acquired by Gamo for its new subsidiary, BSA Guns (UK) Limited.

 In popular culture

 The Birmingham Small Arms Company (BSA) plays a prominent role in the inaugural season of the British crime drama series Peaky Blinders, as well as in subsequent seasons, where it serves as a focal point for armaments production, and as the day-to-day workplace of a number of characters.

-In the popular WW2 grand strategy game Hearts of Iron 4 you can select The Birmingham Small Arms Company (BSA) as a military company when producing infantry equipment.